Here’s a question for you: In the never-ending merry-go-round of work-life balance, why is work always the bad guy?

 That’s a good day at work.

-Meanwhile, at home, Lauren had two young kids to take care of, a house full of guests from out of town, and a refrigerator that immediately broke after she filled it with $350 worth of groceries and three meals she prepared in advance to make life easier during a tough week.
+Meanwhile, at home, Lauren had two young kids to take care of, a house full of guests from out of town, and a refrigerator that immediately broke down after she filled it with $350 worth of groceries and the meals she prepared in advance to make life easier during a tough week.

 That’s a rough day at home.